Heat Wave (character): The Flash (vol. 3)

 Heat Wave and the Rogues visit Sam Scudder's old hideout and unveil a giant mirror with the words In Case of Flash: Break Glass written on it.
 Rory is still on the run with The Rogues.

 The New 52

 In September 2011, "The New 52" rebooted DC's continuity.
 In this timeline, Heat Wave possesses innate fire abilities and is a rival of Captain Cold, blaming him for the breakup of the Rogues.
 Both villains are defeated by the Flash, but meet with Cold's sister Golden Glider, who recruits him for an unknown plot.

-DC Rebirth

-In Doomsday Clock, Heat Wave and his fellow Rogues are among the villains who attend the underground meeting held by Riddler to discuss the Superman Theory.

 Powers and abilities

 In the Pre-52 continuity, Heat Wave had no metahuman abilities.
 He created a flamethrower that allowed him to project intense streams of flame that reach temperatures well over 900 degrees Fahrenheit.
 The flame that his weaponry projects is so hot that it has been able to melt Flash's friction proof boots that allow Flash to run at light speed.
 Heat Wave carries in-depth knowledge of fire and pyrotechnics.

 In "The New 52" continuity, Heat Wave merged his DNA with his flamethrower through unknown means, thus granting him the ability to project and manipulate fire from his own body.